Assignment 1: TCP over a Reliable Network¶

 Take into account that, when the application layer requests that a connection be closed, it does not instantly trigger a TCP connection teardown.
 Instead, the FIN packet should be sent after all outstanding data in the send buffer has been sent and acknowledged.

-In other words, when the APPLICATION_CLOSE
+In other words, when the APPLICATION_CLOSE event is received, the connection

 teardown should happen only if the send buffer is empty.
 Otherwise, you should